-In connection with the Company's issuance of the APA Note in March 2016, the Company issued a warrant to purchase 0.35 million shares of common stock in accordance with the terms of the APA (the "Warrant").
-The Warrant has a five-year term and is exercisable commencing March 31, 2016.
-The exercise price per share under the Warrant is the lessor of \$6.60 or 120% of the Public Offering price, in the event there is a Public Offering, as defined in the APA.
+In connection with the Company's issuance of the APA Note in March 2016, the Company issued a warrant to purchase 0.35 million shares of common stock in accordance with the terms of the APA (the "APA Warrant") at the Exercise Price.
+The APA Warrant has a five-year term and is exercisable commencing March 31, 2016.
 If the APA Note is not repaid or converted on or before six months from the date of issuance, the Holder will be issued an additional warrant to purchase 0.35 million shares of common stock under the same terms as the Warrant.
-The Company determined there is a low probability that the Note will not be repaid or converted within the period six months from the date of issuance and, therefore, did not account for the additional warrant as issued.
+At issuance the Company determined there was a low probability that the APA Note would not be repaid or converted within the period six months from the date of issuance and, therefore, did not account for the additional warrant as issued.
+(The APA Note was converted in April 2016.)
 The fair value of the warrant was calculated using the Black-Scholes option pricing model.
-The key valuation assumptions used consist of the Company's stock price, a risk free rate of 1.42% and an expected volatility of 135%.
-Using an allocation of the APA Note proceeds between the relative fair values of the Warrants and the APA Note, the Company recorded the Warrants at a value of \$1.7 million on the condensed consolidated balance sheet as equity paid-in-capital.
+Key valuation assumptions used consist of the Company's stock price, a risk free rate of 1.42% and an expected volatility of 135% and no expected dividends.
+Using an allocation of the APA Note proceeds between the relative fair values of the APA Warrant and the APA Note, the Company recorded the APA Warrant at a value of \$1.7 million on the condensed consolidated balance sheet as equity paid-in-capital.